s5uishida/install_vpp_upf_dpdk/README.md

 #### Install the built VPP packages

-If you want to install the VPP packages, first install the following dependent packages.
+If you want to install the VPP packages on a host other than the one on which these were built, first install the following dependent packages.
 ```
 # apt install libnl-route-3-200 libhyperscan-dev
 ```